vkubicki/Sernel/WhyScala.md

 - Less people are trained in Scala than in Python or R.
    - But Scala is concise and easy to learn once the basic concepts are understood.
-   - Less specialized packages than in Python or R